fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 Some actions are only devoted to root user (not even to admin user) and these are:

-* change account setting
+* Change account setting
-* tas invoice
+* Tax invoice
-* close the aws account
+* Close the aws account
-* restore IAM permission
+* Restore IAM permission
-* change AWS support plan
+* Change AWS support plan
 * Register a seller in the marketplace
-* configure S3 to enable MFA
+* Configure S3 to enable MFA
-* edit or delete S3 bucket policy
+* Edit or delete S3 bucket policy
-* sign up to GovCloud
+* Sign up to GovCloud

 ---